 This option can be used when there are no pressures listed affecting a habitat or species and when no measures will positively impact the conservation status of a particular species or habitat.
 This may be the case, for example, if no pressures are known and the status of the species or habitat is FV.
 If the status is not FV, measures may still be needed to improve the status.
 'No measures needed' doesn't include potential legal or administrative measures.
-If no measures are needed, this should be justified using the field "Additional information" (field 8.7 for bird species under Art.
-12, field 9.7 for species under Art.
-17, and 8.7 for habitats).
+If no measures are needed, this should be justified using the field "Additional information" (field B\8\7\additional\information for bird species under Art.
+12, field S\9\7\additional\information measures for species under Art.
+17, and H 8 7 additional information measures for habitats).